DevOpsDhiru/assignment_kode_kloud/README.md

 *   We are not dealing with selinux, we just put them in permissive or disabled mode before running this playbook. (not included in this playbook)
 *   We are not dealing with firewall or iptables.
 If there is any, we assume that this communication is allowed.
     If we want to use IPTABLES, please use my IPTABLES playbook on git.

+*   Ansible config file i.e **ansible.cfg** is kept in the main play directory which makes **"hosts"** file in the same level as **default inventory.**
 *   We are not dealing with TLS or SSL communication.
 This is test playbook, works in port 80 only.
-    If we want to update this to TLS or SSL, please use my Self-Signed-Certificate playbook on git which is public.
+    If we want to update this to TLS or SSL, please use my Self-Signed-Certificate playbook on git which is public and then change the template files accordingly.
 <br>

 *   Inventory hostfile should be defined as "lb" and "node".
 It is not namdatory, however, is hardcoded in the playbook.